-(4) Under each of the above conditions, display the appropriate colour differentiation

-- each foreground diagonal line is clearly distinguished from its background; - the foreground lines representing yellow, orange, magenta (purple), green, blue and grey may be clearly identified.
+- (4) Under each of the above conditions, display the appropriate colour differentiation test diagram described in section 5.2.5 for the colour tables.
+Select each table in turn and ensure that: - each foreground diagonal line is clearly distinguished from its background; - the foreground lines representing yellow, orange, magenta (purple), green, blue and grey may be clearly identified. - 5.2.4 (Colour Calibration) N/A. - 5.2.5 Colour Differentiation Test Diagram; grey scale